cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/_index.md

 ## Availability

-Cloudflare for SaaS is bundled with Enterprise plans and available as an add-on purchase for customers on any plan.
+Cloudflare for SaaS is bundled with non-Enterprise plans and available as an add-on for Enterprise plans.
 For more details, refer to [Plans](/cloudflare-for-platforms/cloudflare-for-saas/plans/).

 ## Next steps